 (Re)inventing a Language of Wilderness: Thoreau's Writing as/for the Natives This presentation examines Thoreau's philological study of Native languages.
-I argue that as Thoreau documents, imitates, and reinvents the language of wilderness embedded in Indigenous traditions, the poet enacts a poetics of wilderness where our relationship with

-Nature and others is radically reimagined.
+I argue that as Thoreau documents, imitates, and reinvents the language of wilderness embedded in Indigenous traditions, the poet enacts a poetics of wilderness where our ture and others is radically reimagined relationship with Nature and others is radically reimagined.